-The fourth-year Warriors guard has secured a four-year, $140 million rookie contract extension, as reported by Adrian Wojnarowski on Saturday.
+The fourth-year Warriors guard is finalizing a four-year, $140 million rookie contract extension, as reported by Adrian Wojnarowski on Saturday.
+According to Anthony Slater of The Athletic, the deal includes $123 million guaranteed and another $17 million in incentives.
 Poole’s reps had been negotiating with the Warriors since their return from a Japan preseason trip, so this news was somewhat expected.

 What a whirlwind it’s been for Jordan Poole these past couple weeks.

 He caught himself in the middle of the NBA’s biggest controversy last week, when he was on the receiving end of a punch from Draymond Green in practice.
 We haven’t heard from Poole about the whole incident yet, but Steve Kerr and the Warriors are set to address the media Sunday afternoon, so there’s a good chance he could be made available for questions.

 Poole probably saw it coming.
 His friend and fellow 2019 first-rounder Tyler Herro recently signed a four-year, $130 million extension that included $10 million of hard-to-achieve incentives.